Abbé Pierre sexual abuse scandal: Tribune by CIASE researchers

 On 20 July, following the publication of the report, the daily newspaper Le Monde published an opinion piece by four researchers who worked with the Independent Commission on Sexual Abuse in the Church (CIASE) from 2019 to 2021.
 Philippe Portier, who chaired the historical work of CIASE, political scientist Anne Lancien, and historians Paul Airiau and Thomas Boulu wrote that they were not surprised by the revelations in the report commissioned by Emmaüs and the Abbé-Pierre Foundation.
 In fact, among the 1,200 testimonies sent to the CIASE that they had to process, three implicated Abbé Pierre.
 These three signed testimonies were deemed coherent and written without consultation between their authors.
 One of them appears in the report published in 2024 on Abbé Pierre.

 The researchers believed that "Abbé Pierre's sexual compulsion leading to repeated aggression seems indubitable.
 Archival data and testimonies are numerous and consistent.
 This compulsion never really ceased.
-[The case of] Abbé Pierre also confirms, if it were necessary, that sexual deviance in the Catholic clergy was very equally distributed across all tendencies, progressive or intransigent[fr] ."
+[The case of] Abbé Pierre also confirms, if it were necessary, that sexual deviance in the Catholic clergy was very equally distributed across all tendencies, progressive or intransigent ."
 They also questioned the voluntary silence of the Catholic hierarchy and the organizations founded by Abbé Pierre: "The informed bishops and the leaders of Emmaüs stifled the affairs.
 The concealment created a shared secret, to the detriment of the assaulted, who were never taken into account. [...]
 The bishops of the 1950s did not take any canonical sanctions. [...]
 The leaders of Emmaüs were content to unofficially and elliptically warn women working for Emmaüs."